-Expressions of interest are invited.
-It should include the following:
+We invite expressions of interest and should include the following:

-- an indication of the likely costs of any investment by the proposed tenant
+- Preferred lease term and an indication of the likely costs of any investment by the proposed tenant.

-- indicative rent linked to a business plan would also be useful
+- Indicative rent linked to a business plan.

 Email expression of interests to Estates@north-norfolk.gov.uk.